Chang Thai National Thai Elephant Day, March 13 2002

 knack for.
 They're intelligent, nimble and have a natural sway to

-love music.
-In Thailand, elephants are trained to perform dance routines to various numbers in the
+their walk, but most of all they love music.
+In Thailand, elephants are trained to perform dance routines to various numbers in the rock, jazz and folk

 categories.
 Their trainers line them up and when the music